tarowatanabe/cicada/README.rst

       the target side.
     - rule penalty feature which penaltize by the number of words in a derivation.
+    - In addition, there exist features already defined for each hierarchical phrase pair in `samples/sample.grammar.gz`.

   - Actual operation:

-    1. Input is composed by cky algorithm (compose-cky) which result in a hypergraph.
+    1. Input is composed by CKY algorithm (compose-cky) which result in a hypergraph.
     2. Cube-pruning (apply) to apply feature functions using 100 as a histogram pruning threshold using the weights at